pyfar/sofar/docs/examples.rst

     sofa.verify()

-This will check if all mandatory data are contained `sofa` and if all data have the correct data type and shape.
+This will check if all mandatory data are contained, if the names of the data are complient with the SOFA standard, and if all data have the correct data type and shape.
 This is a good try to make sure that your data can be read by other applications.

 Note that you usually do not need to call ``sofa.verify()`` separately  because it is by default called if you create write or read a SOFA object.
-This would for example tell you that you are in trouble if you entered only one HRIR but two source positions.To write your SOFA dictionary to disk type
+This would for example tell you that you are in trouble if you entered only one HRIR but two source positions.To write your SOFA object to disk type

 .. code-block:: python